supekshala/outbreakx-attic/README.md

 ## Contact

-For questions, suggestions, or issues related to **OutbreakX-Attic**, please open an issue or reach out via the main [OutbreakX](https://github.com/yourusername/outbreakx) repository.
+For questions, suggestions, or issues related to **OutbreakX-Attic**, please open an issue or reach out via the main [OutbreakX](https://github.com/SixthFlow-Reserach-OS/OutbreakX/)repository.